Panton Town History

 Panton celebrated its 250th Anniversary in 2011.
 Here's a page relating to that celebration.

-1. Panton – Past and Present, Condensed History of the Town of Panton, Vermont, 1761-1991: Compiled by Lois Thurber and Ann Russett, in 1991, from original 1961 edition, by William and Alberta Kent (available for $5 at the Panton Town Hall)
+1. Panton – Past and Present, Condensed History of the Town of Panton, Vermont, 1761-1991: Compiled by Lois Thurber and Ann Russett, in 1991, from original 1961 edition, by William and Alberta Kent.

 2. Vermont History: Reprinted Through the courtesy of the Vermont Historical Society, Volume 55, Number 2, Spring 1987